 Here we look at those differences so you may know how to approach the two different types of workers of your company, and how you should conduct background checks before hiring them.

 The most evident difference between the two is that although they both work for the same company; the employer possesses different levels of control on them.

 The employer can control how, when, where, and what an employee can do within the company.
-However, independent contractors can do what they do best, as long as the result satisfies the employer.
+However, independent contractors can do what they do best, as long as the result satisfies the employer with Employment Background Check.

 That’s why during background checks, employees should be assessed of their productivity, creativity, and things like that, while contractors only need to be checked whether their services are top-notch.

 Employees are paid depending on the hours they worked for the company.
 However, independent contractors are paid for every task they finish.

 In addition, employment taxes are paid by employers while contractors pay for self-employment taxes themselves.